wseguchi/expense-tracker/README.md

 - Displays transaction items in DOM;
 - Shows balance, expense and income totals;
 - Adds new transactions and reflects in total;
-- Deletes items from DOM;
+- Deletes items from DOM.

 ## Links